imrinahru/my-site-fresh/content/03_Events/Linux Foundation Japan RUG.md

 - Try rating a model yourself and see how it compares

-## 🚀 Want to publish your own model?
+## Want to publish your own model?
 Learn about OpenMDW

-[OpenMDW](https://openmdw.ai/) is a new standard for sharing models _the right way_:
+[OpenMDW](https://openmdw.ai/) is a new standard for sharing models responsibly:
 You **must release all three**:

 - ✅ Model weights